-The Altar itself is hidden from view by the red Laudian 'throw-over' altar frontal, which was made in 2004.
-The Altar is a carved table of oak designed by Sir Christopher Wren, and it has been copied in the Blessed Sacrament Chapel on the north side, and in the Lady Chapel in the Queen's Holy Day Closet, where two new altars stand which are replicas in miniature of Wren's.
-The gradine at the back of the Wren Altar was made at the same time as the two small altars.
+The Altar itself is hidden from view by the Laudian throw-over altar frontals.
+The Altar is a carved table of oak designed by Sir Christopher Wren, and it has been copied in the Blessed Sacrament Chapel on the north.
+The gradine or shelf at the back of the Wren Altar was made at the same time.

 When Queen Jane Seymour died soon after the birth of her son (later King Edward VI) in 1537, King Henry VIII commanded that her heart be buried beneath the stone altar which then stood in the sanctuary of the Chapel Royal.
 Her body lay in state here and was buried in St George's Chapel, Windsor, three weeks later.